 The communication skills gained through this approach transfer to collaborative innovation and creative problem-solving, with many "side benefits" along the way.

-Partnering with elementary, middle, and high schools in communicating science programs, as the graduate course at Virginia Tech has begun to do, increases the numbers of public school children being introduced to "real scientists" on a regular basis.
+Partnering with elementary, middle, and high schools in communicating science programs, as the graduate course at Virginia Tech does, increases the numbers of public school children being introduced to "real scientists" on a regular basis.
 Graduate students who are able to connect and communicate effectively with others help to make research seem accessible and careers in science attainable.

 Creative practice exercises and games develop listening skills, body language and environment awareness, and empathy, all useful for fully communicating and connecting with others--including, or perhaps especially, those who are different from one another in various ways.